Lafayette Seminar in Public Issues

-The annual Lafayette Seminar offers an opportunity for Lexington community members, elected officials, and faculty and students to discuss such issues as local economy, town and gown relationships, and the creation of successful public spaces.
+The annual Lafayette Seminar offers an opportunity for Lexington community members, elected officials, and faculty and students to discuss such issues as the local economy, town and gown relationships, and the creation of successful public spaces.
 The Seminars are supported by the National Endowment for the Humanities.
 For a fuller description of past Seminars, please see the archive document at the bottom of this page.
 For information about the Seminars, please contact Associate Director Lisa Broome.

 Previous Lafayette Seminars